orientez/book-notes/books/designing-data-intensive-applications.md

 Applications that use event sourcing need to take the log of evetns and transform it into application state that is suitable for showing to a user.

-Replying the event log allows you to reconstruct the current state of the system.
+Reapplying the event log allows you to reconstruct the current state of the system.

 Applications that use event sourcing typically have some mechanism for storing snapshots.

-Event sourcing philosophy is careful to distinguis between _events_ and _commands_.
+Event sourcing philosophy is careful to distinguish between _events_ and _commands_.
 When a request from a user first arrives, it is initially a command: it may still fail (like some integrity condition is violated).
 If the validation is successful, it becomes an event, which is durable and immutable.

 A consumer of the event stream is not allowed to reject an event: Any validation of a command needs to happen synchronously, before it becomes an event.
 For example, by using a serializable transaction that atomically validates the command and publishes the event.